ipfs-cluster/ipfs-cluster/docs/ipfs-cluster-guide.md

       "unpinning_timeout": "5m0s",                            // How long before we transition an unpinning CID to error state
       "max_pin_queue_size": 4096,                             // How many pins to hold in the pinning queue "concurrent_pins": 1                                    // How many concurrent pin requests we can perform.
-                                                              // Useful with ipfshttp.pin_method set to "refs" }
+                                                              // Only useful with ipfshttp.pin_method set to "refs" }
   }
   "monitor": {